 A single snapshot of the sliding window creates four separate samples in our training dataset:

 The model conducts the three steps and outputs a prediction vector (with a probability assigned to each word in its vocabulary).
-Since the model is untrained, it’s prediction is sure to be wrong at this stage.
+Since the model is untrained, it’s prediction is sure to be a wild guess at this stage.
 But that’s okay.
 We know what word it should have guessed – the label/output cell in the row we’re currently using to train the model:

 How far off was the model?
 We could choose to subtract the two vectors resulting in an error vector: